spatialos/gdk-for-unity/docs/content/testing/testing-systems.md

     [Test]
     public void SomeOtherTest() {
-      // new worker, new world, since [SetUp] and [TearDown] happen for each
+      // New worker, new world, since [SetUp] and [TearDown] happen for each
       // test.
       var world = worker.World;